If you need financing to grow your small business, upgrade equipment or get through a down time, consider an unsecured business line of credit.

 No Restrictions on Use of Funds

-You’re free to use your credit line as you see fit.
+You’re free to use an unsecured commercial line of credit as you see fit.
 Some lenders even waive fees for cash advances.

 - Purchase advertising